MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 ---
 # Mandatory label policy for Power BI (preview)

 To help ensure comprehensive protection and governance of sensitive data, you can require your organization's Power BI users to apply sensitivity labels to content they create or edit in Power BI.
 You do this by enabling, in their sensitivity label policies, a special setting for mandatory labeling in Power BI.

-This article
-* Describes the user actions that are affected by a mandatory labeling policy.
-* Explains how to enable a mandatory labeling policy for Power BI in the Microsoft compliance center.
+This article describes the user actions that are affected by a mandatory labeling policy, and explains how to enable a mandatory labeling policy for Power BI.
-* Shows how to enable the mandatory label setting for Power BI in an existing policy using [Security & Compliance Center PowerShell](/powershell/module/exchange/set-labelpolicy).

 >[!NOTE]
 > The mandatory label policy setting for Power BI is independent of the mandatory label policy setting for files and email.